Insiares/scraper/Acorn_docs.md

 this works in CLI:
-acorn update --auto-upgrade damp-thunder index.docker.io/insiares/scaper:main Will it work automatically if I push a new image?
+acorn update --auto-upgrade damp-thunder index.docker.io/insiares/scaper:main Will it work automatically if I push a new image? if i push the image in the cli it works but the image pushed inside the GH workflows seems to cause a crashloop

 # New acorn logics with mongodb as a service and a lighter docker env
 acorn push index.docker.io/insiares/scraper_corn:main